IBM-Bluemix-Docs/GlobalizationPipeline/gpactivitytracker.md

 {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **space domain** that is available in the {{site.data.keyword.Bluemix_notm}} region where the {{site.data.keyword.GlobalizationPipeline_short}} service is provisioned.
 The {{site.data.keyword.cloudaccesstrailshort}} service instance and the {{site.data.keyword.GlobalizationPipeline_short}} instance must be provisioned in the same CF space.

-For RC instances of {{site.data.keyword.GlobalizationPipeline_short}}, the Activity Tracker events are available in the Activity Tracker **account** domain that where the events are generated in the {{site.data.keyword.Bluemix_notm}} region.
+For RC instances of {{site.data.keyword.GlobalizationPipeline_short}}, the Activity Tracker events are available in the Activity Tracker **account** domain where the events are generated in the {{site.data.keyword.Bluemix_notm}} region.